nicholaswmin/dyno/README.md

 ## Metrics

-The benchmarker comes with a statistical measurement system.
+The benchmarker comes with a statistical measurement system that can be optionally used to diagnose bottlenecks.

 Some metrics are recorded by default; others can be recorded by the user within a task thread.